Contact

 When is therapy recommended?

-I recommend couples therapy if you recognize yourself in any of the following descriptions:
+I recommend couples therapy if you recognise yourself in any of the following descriptions:

 I would like to encourage you to make individual consultations if you find yourself in the following descriptions: